bit2pixel/ren_project/README.md

 Ren Project
 ===========

-A Django template app creator.
+A Django boilerplate app creator.
+Has bootstrap, jquery and is uwsgi/nginx compatible.

 Create new projects with: